Dirac231/BetterFuzz/README.md

 BetterFuzz is a collection of functions that i regularly use to fuzz endpoints and files.
 If you have headaches with filtering, syntaxes, and wordlists, this is for you.

 ## How to use?
-You can simply call the functions against the base URL like this (notice the slash at the end)
+You can simply call the functions against the base URL like this (notice the slash at the end).
+You can put them in your ```.zshrc``` file or equivalent for ease of use.

 ```bash
 dirfuzz [URL/PATH/]